Action on Smoking and Health: Campaigns

 The Health Act 2009 provides for removal of vending machines for tobacco products (implemented in October 2011) and for the prohibition of the display of tobacco products at the point of sale in England, Wales and Northern Ireland.
 In March 2011, the Government committed to implement the point of sale legislation in England in large shops from April 2012 and in smaller shops from April 2015.
 It also committed to a public consultation on standardised packaging in early 2012.
 ASH, and the SFAC, actively campaigned for the introduction of standardised packaging, which was included in the Children and Families Act 2014 and was passed into law in March 2015.
 The charity described it as the "most important public health reform of this Parliament."

 In 2015, ASH published "Smoking Still Kills" which called for a new government tobacco control strategy, and made a number of recommendations including an annual levy on tobacco companies to fund measures to help smokers quit and prevent youth uptake.
 At the launch of the report, Parliamentary Under Secretary of State for Public Health Jane Ellison committed to a new tobacco control strategy.
 Christopher Snowdon, a research fellow at the Institute of Economic Affairs, which had received funding from tobacco firms, noted the influence of the charity saying that the "manifesto of this tiny pressure group is, in effect, the manifesto of whichever party is in power."

-ASH is also a member of the World Health Organization's Framework Convention Alliance on Tobacco Control.
+In 2021 ASH celebrated its 50th Anniversary with an event at The Royal College of Physicians with speakers including Lord Young of Cookham and Professor Sir Richard Peto,.
+ASH is also a member of the World Health Organization's Framework Convention Alliance for Tobacco Control.